Marta44/topress2019/README.md

 * The contact form submission button has to be functional when pressed and provide a feedback to the users (Javascript needed).
 * Add CAPTCHA, a challenge-response authentication, to the contact form to block spammers and bots (Javascript needed).
 * Add General Data Protection Regulation (GDPR), which protects the Privacy Policy of European Union residents (Javascript needed).
 * Add "Art and ceramic lessons" page.
-This is a further opportunity for the artists to gain a different income but they need time to organize this activity and its programme.
+This is a further opportunity for the artists to gain a different income but they need time to organize this activity and feature its programme.
 ---
 ## Technologies Used
 ### Languages Used